5 of the Biggest Spiders in Virginia

 Scientific NameSizeDanger to Humans

-Pisaurina mira1-3 inchesHas a bite that is mostly harmless to humans, with pain and swelling common.
+Pisaurina mira1-3 inchesHas a bite that is harmless to humans, with pain and swelling common.

-The American nursery web spider does not have a lot of bright colors and beautiful patterns like other members of this list.
-Instead, this spider is a reddish brown or brown color with a dark brown pattern running the length of its body.
+The American nursery web spider isn’t as brightly colored as other members of this list.
+This spider is a reddish brown or brown color with a dark brown pattern running the length of its body.
+Their legs are the same light brown color as their bodies, with dark brown chevrons on the femur that become banded brown and dark brown near the tibia.

 2. Speckled Wolf Spider